A cubature based algorithm to solve decoupled McKean-Vlasov Forward Backward Stochastic Differential Equations: Introduction

-We will assume that the functions $V_i, \varphi_i$ for $i=0,\ldots d$, $\varphi_f$ and $f$ are infinitely differentiable with bounded derivatives.
-We also assume that the mapping $\phi$ is an at least Lipschitz regular function whose precise regularity will be detailed below.
+The note of Sznitman \cite{sznitman_topics_1991} gives a complete overview on the topic of systems with a large number of particles.
 A proof of the existence and uniqueness of the solution of a MKV-FBSDE system related but different to the one of our setup is found in \cite{buckdahn_mean-field_2009}.
 These existence and uniqueness results are easily extended to \eqref{NLFBSDE}.\\

-\textbf{A cubature algorithm for MKV-FBSDE processes.} Usually, forward MKV-SDEs are solved by using particle algorithms (see for example \cite{antonelli_rate_2002,Talay_stochastic_2003} or \cite{bossy_stochastic_2005} and references therein) in which the McKean term is approximated with the empirical measure of a large number of interacting particles with independent noise.
-Adapting such algorithms to the forward-backward problem is not obvious as the high dimension of the involved Brownian motion (given by the number of particles) induces, a priori, a high dimension backward problem with the obvious consequences for the numerical implementation.
-We propose a different approach based on the cubature on Wiener space method.
-To our knowledge, this use of the cubature method to solve forward MKV-SDEs is new, and has the advantage of providing a straightforward way of solving the backward equation.

-The Cubature on Wiener space method was introduced in 2004 by T.Lyons and N.Victoir \cite{lyons_cubature_2004}, following the earlier work of S. Kusuoka \cite{kusuoka_approximation_2001}.
-Ever since, the cubature method has been used to solve the problem of calculating Greeks in finance \cite{teichmann_calculating_2006}, non-linear filtering problems \cite{crisan_convergence_2007}, stochastic partial differential equations \cite{bayer_cubature_2008}, \cite{doersek_cubature_2012} and backward stochastic differential equations \cite{crisan_second_2010,crisan_solving_2010}.

-The main idea of the cubature method consists in replacing the Brownian motion by choosing randomly a path among an a priori (finite) set\footnote{Explicit examples of such functions are given in \cite{lyons_cubature_2004}.
+\textbf{A cubature algorithm for MKV-FBSDE processes.} Cubature on Wiener space was introduced in 2004 by T.Lyons and N.Victoir \cite{lyons_cubature_2004}, following the earlier work of S. Kusuoka \cite{kusuoka_approximation_2001}.
+Ever since, the cubature method has been used to solve the problem of calculating Greeks in finance \cite{teichmann_calculating_2006}, non-linear filtering problems \cite{crisan_convergence_2007}, stochastic partial differential equations \cite{bayer_cubature_2008}, \cite{doersek_cubature_2012} and backward stochastic differential equations \cite{crisan_second_2010,crisan_solving_2010}.\\ The main idea of the cubature method consists in replacing the Brownian motion by choosing randomly a path among an a priori (finite) set\footnote{Explicit examples of such functions are given in \cite{lyons_cubature_2004}.
 We put back this discussion to a next subsection.} of continuous functions from $[0,T]$ to $\R^d$ with bounded variations such that the expectation of the iterated integrals against both the Brownian and such paths are the same, up to a given order $m$.
-Hence, the SDE is replaced by a system of weighted ODEs.
+Hence, the SDE is replaced by a system of weighted ODEs.\\